 - Online retailers

-There were 101.9 million shares outstanding, which meant each share of Goodrich stock had $9.16 worth of working capital.
-If Goodrich's stock had ever traded for $9.16, you would have been able to purchase the stock for free, paying $1 for each $1 the company had in net current assets.
+There were 101.9 million shares outstanding, and doing the division shows that each share of XYZ stock had $9.16 worth of working capital.
+If XYZ's stock had ever traded for $9.16, you would have been able to purchase the stock for "free," paying $1 for each $1 the company had in net current assets.
 That means you'd have paid nothing for the company's earning power or its fixed assets such as property, plant, and equipment.